-The majority of claims adjusters work for insurance companies, although some may work for third-party claim processing companies.
+The majority of claims adjusters work directly for insurance companies, although some may work for third-party claim processing companies.
 They typically have a college degree in business, economics, accounting, or a related field.

 We seeking a highly motivated claims adjuster to join our team.
 Claims adjusters establish the business parameters of each claim by analyzing customer applications, company guidelines, laws/regulations, and cost-effectiveness.
 They also interpret computerized data systems to determine the scope of coverage available for losses that may occur within a policy or aggregate policy, identify covered properties, and assess risk.
 The responsibilities of claims adjusters include evaluating, investigating, and resolving claims according to company policy and state laws, establishing business parameters of every claim, communicating with customers throughout the claims process, and monitoring claims for possible fraud and misrepresentation.
 As a claims adjuster, you’ll be responsible for helping customers get back on the road after an accident.
 You’ll have the support of a collaborative team and ongoing coaching from leaders.